fizzed/rocker/rocker-gradle-plugin/README.md

 ## Building the standalone plugin
 This build has been tested in Intellij Community addition.

-By running `./gradlew uploadArchives` you will export the plugin to `../../repo`
+By running `./gradlew uploadArchives` you will export the plugin to `../../repo`.
+The absolute path in the project that uses the plugin must be the same.